alimness/sabbath-school-resources/src/en/aij/2025-00-bb-pb/part-2/09-the-sabbath-school-lessons/09-01-lesson-one-creation.md

 I am happy as can be,\
 For twinkling stars that Jesus made for me.\
 (repeat)

+!a[https://sabbath-school-resources-assets.adventech.io/en/aij/2025-00-bb-tg/assets/en-aij-bb-01-06-happy-stars.mp3] “I Am Happy as Can Be” (star)

 **^[BIRDS]({"style":{"text":{"color": "#a65726"}}})** Make the sound of a bird (whistle).
 Say: Listen! **What is that sound?
 A bird!
 God filled the sky with flying birds singing happy songs**.
 Show a toy bird and make it fly.